ben-esler/WordClock/README.md

 The Setup will exit when one of the following happens:
 - No one connects after 5 minutes
 - User clicks End Setup button
-- Last user disconnects from Access Point
+- Last user disconnects from the Access Point

 ## Displaying Time
 The clock will update the LEDS every 5 minutes to spell out the time.